Native Son: Book One: Fear

 Twenty-year-old Bigger Thomas lives in one room with his brother Buddy, his sister Vera, and their mother.
 Suddenly, a rat appears.
 The room turns into a maelstrom, and after a violent chase, Bigger kills the animal with an iron skillet and terrorizes his sister Vera with the dead rat.
 She faints, and Mrs. Thomas scolds Bigger, who hates his family because they suffer and he cannot do anything about it.

 That evening, Bigger has to see Mr. Dalton, a white man, for a new job.
 Bigger's family depends on him.
 He would like to leave his responsibilities forever, but when he thinks of what to do, he only sees a blank wall.

 Bigger walks to a poolroom and meets his friend, Gus.
 Bigger tells him that every time he thinks about whites, he feels something terrible will happen to him.
 They meet other friends, G.H. and Jack, and plan a robbery.
 They are all afraid of attacking and stealing from a white man, but none of them wants to admit their concerns.
 Before the robbery, Bigger and Jack go to the movies.
 They are attracted to the world of wealthy whites in the newsreel and feel strangely moved by the tom-toms and the primitive black people in the film, yet also feel they are equal to those worlds.
 After the film, Bigger returns to the poolroom and attacks Gus violently, forcing him to lick his blade in a demeaning way to hide Bigger's own cowardice.
-The fight ends any chance of the robbery's occurring, and Bigger is vaguely conscious that he has done this intentionally.
+The fight ends any chance of the robbery occurring, and Bigger is vaguely aware that his actions were intentional.

 When he finally gets the job, Bigger does not know how to behave in Dalton's large, luxurious house.
 Mr. Dalton and his blind wife use strange words.
-They try to be kind to Bigger, but actually make him uncomfortable; Bigger does not know what they expect of him.
+They try to be kind to the young man, but actually make him uncomfortable; Bigger does not know what they expect of him.

-Then their daughter, Mary, enters the room, asks Bigger why he does not belong to a union, and calls her father a "capitalist".
-Bigger does not know that word and is even more confused and afraid to lose the job.
+Then their daughter, Mary, enters the room, asks Bigger why he is not in a union, and calls her father a "capitalist".
+Bigger does not know the word and becomes even more confused and fearful that he may lose the job.
 After the conversation, Peggy, an Irish cook, takes Bigger to his room and tells him the Daltons are a nice family, but he must avoid Mary's Communist friends.
-Bigger has never had a room of his own before.
+After she leaves, Bigger marvels that he has never had a room of his own before.